funai/deltaview/README.md

 **Poor diff results**
 - **Ensure both images have the same width** - different widths will cause every line to be marked as different
-- Use perceptual algorithm for screenshots with minor rendering differences

 ### Performance Tips

-1. **Use appropriate algorithm**: Exact for precision, perceptual for screenshots
-2. **Resize large images**: Scale down for faster processing when pixel-perfect accuracy isn't needed
+1. **Resize large images**: Scale down for faster processing when pixel-perfect accuracy isn't needed
-3. **PNG output**: Use PNG for diff images to preserve all visual information
+2. **PNG output**: Use PNG for diff images to preserve all visual information

 ## Contributing